openid/Contract-Exchange-Extension/spec/draft-3/request.rst

 * endpoint

     * optional,string(URI)
     * URI from which data is provieded at Server.
+Specified only when Client want Personal Information from a specific Server.

 * notify

     * optional,string(URI)
     * Notifiation endpoint directely called by Party like Propose if Contract is provieded.
+Notification protocol described in "{{ xref.notify_contract_status }}" section later.

 * identity

     * optional,string
-    * End user's OpenID identfier at Server
+    * End user's OpenID identfier at Server.
+Mostly is not specified.

 * client_certs